jestann/bloc-chat/README.md

 ### Future Features

+- Integrate design responsiveness to improve experience on mobile devices.
 - Improve storage and retrieval of configuration variables using environment variables.
 - User authorization allows different access for different channels.
 - Admin users can delete member users.